Respirator assigned protection factors: The values of the APF in EU and other countries

 State standard in India points to the need to use the workplace protection factors for restricting the permissible use of respirators, but does not set any values of the APFs.
 The standard also recommends the use of those PFs, which are obtained during the certification (in the laboratories, but not at workplaces).
-These values greatly exceed the values used in the USA and in the UK.
+These values greatly exceed the values used in the US and in the UK.

 The Ukrainian version of the EU standard EN 529 does not set any values of the APFs for the selection of respirator in this country.
 This document only listed the values of APFs in several European countries (for reference); and declares the inadmissibility of the use of laboratory efficiency for predicting the protective properties at the workplace.

 The APFs are not developed in RF, in South Korea, as well as in many other countries, and selection of respirators is not regulated by its national legislation.
 This contributes to errors, and the usage of such respirator's types, which are not able to reliably protect the workers due to its design (even at high quality of specific certified models).